Help Aniyim

 Location Context

 Based in Gateshead, the charity operates from one of the UK's three major Orthodox Jewish (Haredi) communities, alongside London and Manchester.
-Gateshead has seen significant growth in its Orthodox population over recent years and is home to several prominent Jewish educational institutions and charitable organizations.
+Gateshead has seen significant growth in its Orthodox population over recent years and is home to several prominent Jewish educational institutions and charitable organisations.

 How to Apply